AidanFrye/ProjectPortfolio/README.md

 # ProjectPortfolio
-Portfolio of projects that I have completed for coursework.
+Portfolio of work that I have completed for coursework or as part of other projects.